RavjotD/Object-Detection/README.md

-# 4WD Smart Robotic Car by Freenove
+# 4WD Smart Robotic Car using Raspberry Pi
 ## _Fall 2023 for INFO 3150_

 ## The purpose of this project is to demonstrate the following functionalities: